google.com, pub-8904414911558476, DIRECT, f08c47fec0942fa0

 Enhancing Your Walkie-Talkie’s Range

-Choose Open Locations: Always Seek Line of Sight
+Select Open Locations: Line of Sight Matters

-Power Settings: More Power, More Range
+Adjust Power Settings: More Power, More Range

 Debunking the Myths: Realistic Range vs. Marketing Claims